 Listen to the speaker in the video.
 Use your computer or phone to record yourself saying the words.
 Listen to yourself, then listen to the video again.
 Can you say the words the same way?
 If not, listen carefully and try again.

-Watch the video to learn about linked sounds.
+Watch the video to learn about linked sounds, or how speakers say "you're" for "you are."

 We often write our name and address on forms.
 Americans write and say an address this way: name, number, street city, state, zip code, country.